QiyaoWei/jupyter/test.md

 ## Quick recap of experiment ideas

-Last week I noticed that if you change up the solver tolerance after training a vanilla DEQ on MNIST, the solver fails to maintain the same level of accuracy as during training.
+Last week I noticed that if you change up the solver tolerance, e.g. from 1f-4 to 5f-1, after training a vanilla DEQ on MNIST, the solver fails to maintain the same level of accuracy as during training.
 This week I worked on some visualizations to demonstrate this effect.

 ## Unstable steady states